 industry-wide issues.
 For example, an article describing various

-energy-efficiency efforts by a number of utilities may be preferred to one about
+energy-efficiency efforts by a number of energy companies may be preferred to one about

-a particular utility's program.
+a particular company's program.
 (Depending on the article's or program's merits,

 we sometimes make an exception.)